To Help You Make Every Day a Good Practice Day

-Have you ever been frustrated by inconsistency from one day to the next?
-Or from one performance to the next?
-Ever wonder why it’s so difficult to play on stage, like you do in the practice room when nobody’s watching?
+Have you ever been frustrated by things in the practice room not “sticking?”
+Or ever wonder why performances can be so inconsistent from one to the next, and why it can be difficult to play on stage, like you do in the practice room when nobody’s watching?

 It’s easy to conclude that you just have to practice more (and sure, sometimes that doesn’t hurt!), or that you’ve reached the limits of your ability.